Dash cam video shows moments surrounding deadly shooting of a woman by a Blackwell officer

 The officer tries to reason with her, but Godsey fires her weapon instead several times, then gets into the truck and drives off.

-That’s when the chase gets underway, several more officers responding.
-The initial officer heard saying on his dash cam video that Godsey is continuing to fire her gun.
+That's when the chase gets underway, several more officers responding.
+The initial officer heard saying on his dashcam video that Godsey is continuing to fire her gun.

 Lt.
 Mitchell catches up to her truck and fires his gun at her out his window, accidentally shooting through his windshield at one point.